-Seminole State eLearning offers two types of courses:
+Seminole State eLearning offers three types of courses:

 Good time-management skills, motivation and self-discipline are essential for success in any distance learning environment.
 Seminole State recommends that students speak with an academic advisor before registering for an online course. eServices - Seminole State's team of student success specialists are available to provide online advising services to help you plan, begin and successfully complete your educational goals.

 Seminole State College seeks to deliver many of our online programs in a student's home state.
 The State Authorization and Reciprocity Agreement (SARA) is a voluntary agreement that allows states and institutions to offer distance education in other participating states so long as the institution adheres to certain quality and consumer protection standards.